 You don't have to do anything special here, just follow the basic setup instructions and test the connection to the mail service.
 For specific instructions, see Email Server Settings.

 When email notifications are enabled and configured in YouTrack, you are ready to create and configure your feedback project.

 Set Up a Feedback Project

 The project that you use to process feedback should be configured differently from a project that is used by a development team for building software.
-For your marketing or public relations team, you can strip it down to the bare bones.
+For your marketing or public relations team, you can scale it back.

 The configuration of the project is specific to this use case, so we describe it here in some detail.

 Click the Projects link in the header, then click the Create Project button.

 Enter a name (Feedback ), and a description for the project.

 Select the project type that you want to use.
 Any type will work just fine, but if you select a Kanban project, YouTrack automatically creates an agile board that the marketing or public relations team can use to manage issues.
 This project template also uses fewer default custom fields, which makes it easier to configure.